MrCrayfish/Filters/README.md

 ![Screenshot 2](https://i.imgur.com/UpKPrUa.png)

 ### Developers:
-If you are a developer and want to add Controllable support to your own mod, you can simply do so by adding this to your build.gradle file.
+If you are a developer and want to add Filters support to your own mod, you can simply do so by adding this to your build.gradle file.

 ```gradle
 repositories {